sarahmclo/colourway/README.md

 ### Design Philosophy
 Our design ethos is rooted in the idea that less is more.
 We've embraced clean lines, minimalist layouts, and bold colour choices to create an interface that is both visually striking and easy to navigate.
 We have chosen to keep most elements to one page as we beliebve it suits the flow of the company ethos.
 Every element has been carefully considered to ensure a seamless user experience, from the intuitive navigation menu to the vibrant colour palettes that adorn each page.

+The site is designed mobile first with the use of media queries for larger screens.

 ### Design Choices
 While our design may be simple, that doesn't mean it's lacking in impact.
 We've made bold choices in our use of colour and typography to create a website that stands out from the crowd.
 Vibrant images and eye-catching fonts draw the user's attention and create a memorable visual identity for our brand.